timkuijsten/mongovi/README.md

 ## Interactive commands

 `dbs` list all databases
-`colls` list all collections in the current database
+`c` list all collections in the current database
+`c coll` change the current working collection to "coll" `c /db/coll` change the current working database to "db" and the collection to "coll"

 ## ~/.mongovi